Andrewllab/fast_mail/README.md

     paths:
       zipped_preprocessed_dir: ${oc.env:HOME}/zipped_preprocessed_datasets
     ```
+1. On your local machine, run training with debug config `preprocess` and ensure that your data is preprocessed as you want it.
+    ```bash
+    # e.g. if you want to train with pointclouds on the cluster
+    python train.py obs_modality=sim_pointclouds obs_encoder=dp3 debug=preprocess
+    ```
 1. On your local machine, compress the preprocessed dataset using tar and zstd (this uses all your cores, unlike gzip).
 Ensure that the internal paths are relative to the root folder of the preprocessed dataset and the archive name is the folder name of the dataset.
 Below is an example for the `metaquest3_2025-07-24` dataset with `multiview_image` preprocessing.
     ```bash
     mkdir -pv ~/zipped_preprocessed_datasets/metaquest3_2025-07-24